sebfisch/docker-java-dev/README.md

 [vim-airline]: https://github.com/vim-airline/vim-airline
 [vim-codefmt]: https://github.com/google/vim-codefmt

-When building the container a non-root user is created that can be used to run it.
+When building the container a non-root user is created that can be used to develop in it.
 To avoid permission issues when mounting local files to a container volume, you can adjust the build args `HOME`, `USER`, `UID`, `GROUP`, and `GID` to reflect your local setup.